South African Computer Olympiad: Competition rounds

 The top performers—those who have answered four or five questions in the second round—are invited to the final round.
 In prior years, between 10 and 15 students were chosen; but the introduction of a new language, and increased funding from the Shuttleworth Foundation in 2005, has increased it to between 20 and 30 students.
 The final round is held at the University of Cape Town, where finalists stay over a weekend.
 It consists of two five-hour rounds, the first on Saturday and second on Sunday.
 The problems are similar to those in the USACO, though somewhat easier.
 A prize ceremony is held that Monday.

 Prizes

 The top six entrants are awarded medals (one gold, two silver and three bronze).
 There are cash prizes, both for the winners and their schools.
 There were bonus prizes totalling R100,000 for using Python, due to Shuttleworth's sponsorship.
 The sponsorship ended in 2013 and no additional prizes are given for using Python presently.

 The top performers are invited to a squad which will be given additional training from the Olympiad coaches and the USACO training programme.
 Four programmers are then selected from the squad to represent South Africa at the International Olympiad in Informatics.

 Languages

 In the first round, it is not necessary to know a programming language.
-In the second round, contestants may use a language of their choice (within reason - Brainfuck is presumably excluded).
+In the second round, contestants may use a language of their choice.
 In the third round, however, the set of languages is restricted to: